youngboy/engine-docs/source/setup-node.md

 <h2 id="Choose a configuration" title="Choosing a Configuration">Choose a configuration</h2>

 How you configure and install Engine depends on what's right for your application environment.
 There are three ways to run Engine with a Node GraphQL server: a quick install that meets most needs, a single proxy for applications with more than one GraphQL server, and a standalone Docker Engine deployment for teams opting out of sidecar deployment for various reasons.
-For more information on sidecar deployment, see the `apollo-engine-js` GitHub [README](https://github.com/apollographql/apollo-engine-js/).
+For more information on sidecar deployment, see the [`apollo-engine` npm page](https://npmjs.com/package/apollo-engine/).

 We recognize that almost every team using Engine has a slightly different deployment environment, and encourage you to [contact us](mailto: support@apollodata.com) with feedback or for help if you encounter problems running the Engine proxy, or join us in the public [#engine Slack Channel](https://www.apollographql.com/#slack).